 On December 29, 1970, President Richard M. Nixon signed into law the Williams-Steiger Occupational Safety and Health (OSH) Act.
 As a result, the Occupational Safety and Health Administration (OSHA) was established in April, 1971.

-The Act required that "every employer under the Act furnish to his employees employment and a place of employment which are free from recognized hazards that are causing or are likely to cause death or serious physical harm to his employees" (29 CFR 1903.1).
-This passage is commonly known as the General Duty Clause.
-Failure to comply with this clause or any of the standards set forth by OSHA may result in a citation.
+This Act requires that "every employer covered under the Act furnish to his employees employment and a place of employment which are free from recognized hazards that are causing or are likely to cause death or serious physical harm to his employees" (29 CFR 1903.1).
+This is commonly known as the General Duty Clause.
+Failure to comply with this Clause or any of the standards set forth by OSHA may result in a citation.

-To avoid citations, employers need to comply with standards.
-Compliance can be facilitated by an internal safety staff or through the use of an outside consultant.
-These options may cause financial hardship for small businesses.
+To avoid citations, employers need to comply with the governing OSHA standards.
+Compliance can be achieved in a variety of ways by using internal safety staff or through the use of outside consultants.
+Both of these options may cause financial hardships for small businesses.
 Fortunately, there is an alternative.

 Requirements for the employer include: